bruceyoungsysu/bruceyoungsysu.github.io/_posts/2019-01-10-Build-Picture-Classifier-on-CNN.md

  - CNN
 tags: CNN
 image:111
-description: CNN is the most popular way to for image processing currently.
-Classifier on CNN is the basis of more complext networks.
 ---

 Any tranformaton involving frequency domain operations is suitable for image processing.
 An image can be treated as a two-dimensional signal which can be applied many image processing techniques.
 High dimensional Fourier Transformation, Convolution and even Wavelet Transformation are suitable to extract certain features from a 2D signal with possibilities of various filters.